Ironman Lessons

 When I finished the 180 km ride in 6 hrs 26 min – I had been racing for just under 7.5 hours – my first thought – was “if I run my best marathon ever, I could finish in top 25 in my age group (30 – 34)”…..this thought made me burst out loud as I attempted to start running.
 My legs felt like mush and I would be lucky if I could walk 42 km let alone run!
 But slowly and surely, I put one step in front of the other.
 The lactic acid build up was unreal.
 Other racers were popping anti-inflammatories like candy, and at one point on the course, someone offered my ibuprofen and I decided to take it.
 In this day and age, I would probably think twice before taking a little pill from a random stranger while out running!
 The worst part about the run was that I didn’t study the course beforehand.
 As I neared the finish, there was a T junction and to the right of the T was the finish line – as I approached, I thought I was done, so I attempted to speed up to have a faster finish.
 I was dismayed to find out that at that T, it was only 41 km and the course turned left with a 500 m out and back before approaching the finish line.
 I walked most of that last kilometer as I had spent what little energy I had “dashing” for what I thought was the finish.
 But finish I did – not in the top 25 – but I did finish.
 I was 63rdout of 137 in my age group with a final marathon time of 4:55 and overall time of 12 hr 40 min.
 What I didn’t mention was that my nephrologist was against me competing in this event as there was some concern about the ability of my kidneys to handle the stress of the event.
 I know this was terrifying to my mother, but I never gave it a second thought.
 I trusted that my kidneys would not crumble under the physiological stress – and they didn’t.

 The next day, I could barely walk.
 I wasn’t following a naturopathic training program at that time that would have helped me with endurance, performance, and recovery.
 The other interesting thing to me was that I started the event with relatively clear skin.
 I have struggled with acne since I was 14 years old and the day after the race, my skin exploded in acne!
 I remember saying to a friend “Why is this happening to m skin” and her response was “It is because you are TOXIC!”
 At that time in my life, I was still very sensitive and I found her remark rather toxic emotionally.
 I left feeling insulted and even more embarrassed.
 Now, I look back and I am amazed at what we store inside of us.
 Our skin is our largest organ and an important organ of detoxification.
 I always tell patients that when the body tries to eliminate, it is a good thing.
 We live in a toxic world which is why one of the specialties at the clinic is environmental medicine.
 In my case, this was when I had come off psychotropic pharmaceutical medications that I had been on for 15 years – my body was clearly chemically burdened.
 Not only did I leave sweat on that race course, I left an environmental puddle of all the chemicals that were stored up in my body.
-If you are interested in an environmental assessment or if you need help supporting your ligaments and joints – please set up an appointment with Dr. Mason-Wood to discuss prolotherapy by calling 587-521-3595.
+If you are interested in an environmental assessment or if you need help supporting your ligaments and joints – please set up an appointment with Dr. Mason-Wood, ND to discuss prolotherapy by calling 587-521-3595.

 Thus ends my story of completing a lifelong dream.
 Now, when the going gets tough, I always remind myself “C’mon Chris, you’ve done an Ironman, you can DO this!” – whatever this is!